 Behaviour

 Bonnie has grown up indoors and wants to be with humans at all times.
-She’s a retriever so can be mouthy meaning you need to watch what you leave lying around.
+She’s a retriever so can be mouthy meaning you need to watch what you leave lying around (used tissues etc. she doesn’t go after shoes or anything like that.
+Only what she thinks is food).
 She’s fully potty trained.
 She will walk to or bark at the door if she needs to go outside.
 She’s not allowed on the couch or beds.
 This is the rule in our house and to maintain consistency would like if same rules applied to her in someone else’s care.